Loading...

 Scalability & Performance Bottlenecks

 What works for 50 users may fail at 5,000.
-In 2026, scaling often requires caching layers, distributed databases, queues, microservices, and optimized AI inference pipelines to maintain performance and uptime.
+In 2026, scaling strategies often require caching layers, distributed databases, queues, microservices, and optimized AI inference pipelines to maintain performance and uptime.

 Use Cases: SaaS Platforms Developed & Managed by API DOTS